oracle/solaris-xorg/open-src/xserver/xvnc/README.txt

 ###############################################################################
 #
-# Copyright 2007 Sun Microsystems, Inc.  All rights reserved.
+# Copyright 2009 Sun Microsystems, Inc.  All rights reserved.
-# Use subject to license terms.
+# Use is subject to license terms.
 #
 # Permission is hereby granted, free of charge, to any person obtaining a
 # copy of this software and associated documentation files (the